maidsafe/sn_fs/README.md

 ## License

-This SAFE Network software is dual-licensed under the Modified BSD (<LICENSE-BSD> <https://opensource.org/licenses/BSD-3-Clause>) or the MIT license (<LICENSE-MIT> <https://opensource.org/licenses/MIT>) at your option.
+This Safe Network software is dual-licensed under the Modified BSD (<LICENSE-BSD> <https://opensource.org/licenses/BSD-3-Clause>) or the MIT license (<LICENSE-MIT> <https://opensource.org/licenses/MIT>) at your option.

 ## Contributing